 3. Remain Humane

 The best thing you can do to retain your tenant is to recognise them as the great tenant that they are.
-To make them feel appreciated, you can go the extra mile and send them as little as a card at Christmas or on their birthdays.
+To make them feel appreciated, you can go the extra mile and send them something little like a card at Christmas or on their birthdays.

 4. Use a Rewards System